-Pre/Post Trip Accommodation Recommendations
+Pre and Post Accommodation

 With an early departure, we recommend staying the night in Perth for those coming from interstate or overseas.
-(The city of Perth is roughly 1/2hr away from the airport) There is no train line to Perth airport so your options are either a Taxi or an airport shuttle.
-All the below hotels are within easy walking distance from the pick up location.
+The city of Perth is roughly 1/2hr away from the airport and there is now train line to-and-from Perth CBD to the airport so you have a variety of transport options (bus/train, taxi/uber, airport shuttle etc.)